 - eBook ISBN:

-Associate Dean for Professional Development, Johns Hopkins School of Medicine, Director of Neuroradiology, Program Development, Johns Hopkins Medical Institution, Baltimore, MD
+Associate Dean for Professional Development Johns Hopkins University School of Medicine Vice Chairman of Program Development, Department of Radiology Johns Hopkins Medical Institution Baltimore

 Professor of Neurological Surgery; Professor of Radiology; Chairman, Department of Radiology, University of Washington, Seattle, WA, USA

 "I found it very well written, edited and informative...
 We are going to order a copy for every group member."